 - Defensiveness, blaming others, and/or not taking responsibility for yourself.

 - Feeling jealous of the accomplishments of your teammates.

 - Being dishonest and/or not communicating directly with your teammates and the team leadership.

 - Yelling at teammates when they make mistakes.

 - Being passive aggressive and/or being a basic bitch.

 - Refusing to participate in team activities (regardless of how corny they are). with exception to removing yourself from activities that are unhealthy for you (physically, mentally, or emotionally)

 - Being a humorless fuck.
 If you don't think this is funny, I don't know how to help you.
 Okay, #11 isn't thaaat important, but you've got to be able to laugh at yourself.

 Read more about the responsibilities of being a team player from Elektra Q-Tion, author of the blog You Picked a Fine Time to Leave Me Loose Wheel and skater for the Carolina Rollergirls.
-We collaborated on writing about this topic, and the lady wrote smart things that you need to read.
-Subscribe to her blog, too, so you can read all of her goodness.
+We collaborated on writing about this topic, and they wrote smart things that you can read!

 Please share what you think are qualities of a team player.
 I love hearing from you!